Point72/csp/docs/wiki/dev-guides/GitHub-Conventions.md

    ```

    where `<ID>` is the PR ID number and `LOCAL_BRANCH_NAME` is a name
-   chosen for the PR branch in your local checkout of `csp`.
+   chosen for the PR branch in your local checkout of CSP.

 1. Switch to the PR branch